hamza15/secondopinion/README.md

 <h1>Second Opinion</h1>

 <p>This Sinatra application is based on a "Yelp" based model.
-At it's core, it serves as a web application where Users can sign up, find local Doctors and write reeviews for them.
+At it's core, it serves as a web application where Users can sign up, find local Doctors and write reviews for them.
 As listed above it uses three models:

 - Users
 - Reviews